 - Portfolio: Quirky Miniboss Squad and Thematic Rogues Gallery themed after the Western Zodiac, Feather Motif, Conscripted into the Mutant Draft Board, Ultimately Punch Clock Villains and generally Forced into Evil, Anti Villains, Contrasting Sequel Antagonists

-- Isola: Living a Double Life: Idol Singer and The Handler to Rebellio, Ensemble Dark Horse, Doing It for the Art, Frequently works out, Girlish Pigtails when transformed, Companion, Stance System
+- Isola: Living a Double Life: Idol Singer and The Handler to Rebellio, Ensemble Dark Horse, Frequently works out, Girlish Pigtails when transformed, Companion, Stance System

 - Crimm: Mad Bomber in secret, Psycho for Hire, Crab-like armor, Reveling in the art of explosions, Detonation, Bouncing Battler and Barrier Warrior